Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ### Conclusion
 ---
 - It is recommended that the business focuses on the sales of SHOES in the SOUTHERN REGION as that is the region with the highest total Revenue for both years.
-- The price for the JACKETS should be reviewed lower to allow for new customers to quickly buy the products.
 - Also, the product(JACKETS) can be tested in the Southern Region so as to see how the sales of JACKETS will fare in the region that is our top selling region.
 - Prices for HATS should be reviewed higher so as to increase its total revenue.